anasioulas/PCBS_multilayer_perceptron_nn/README.md

 ## Execution script

-Finally, I created a script, namely `execution.py`, that combines the two previous scripts.
+Finally, I created a script, namely [execution.py](execution.py), that combines the two previous scripts.

-This script first calls the `data_preparation.py` and receives the training and the validation sets.
+This script first calls the [data_preparation.py](data_preparation.py) and receives the training and the validation sets.
 Then it sets some of the hyperparameters of the network to be instantiated.
 In the version uploaded we specifically use:
 * a learning rate of 0.05
-* 3-layer network with layer dimensions (9,7,7,1) (remember that the input layer is excluded from the counting of the number of the layers)
+* a 3-layer network with layer dimensions (9,7,7,1) (remember that the input layer is excluded from the counting of the number of the layers)

-It then creates an instance of the NeuralNetwork class of the `neural_network.py`, runs the gradient_descent method for a number of iterations (passed to the gradient_descent method) and evaluates the performance of the resulting network.
+It then creates an instance of the NeuralNetwork class of the [neural_network.py](neural_network.py), runs the gradient_descent method for a number of iterations (passed to the gradient_descent method) and evaluates the performance of the resulting network.
 The gradient_descent method prints the average loss (over all the examples) every 1000 iterations.

+Here is the script `execution.py`:

     from data_preparation import data_processing
     from neural_network import NeuralNetwork